🧬

 Are Norwegian Buhunds good with children?

-Yes, they are generally very affectionate and playful with children, provided they are socialized early.
+Yes, they are generally very affectionate and playful with children, making them excellent family companions.

 Are they easy to train?